Frequently Asked Questions...

 A. Practice at home is encouraged by our instructors, especially if you plan to compete.
-You can build some simple jumps and weave poles using the equipment plans provided.
+Homework may be assigned by your instructor.
+You can build some simple jumps and weave poles using equipment plans.
 You might want to talk to an instructor during class to find out what would be beneficial for you to practice at home.
 Keep in mind, never go too far with your dog and keep training sessions short and fun.
 You may think your dog is ready for "the next step", but in reality, your dog needs more training and confidence at the current step.

 Q. Are some breeds better at the sport than others?

 A. The herding breeds (border collies, shelties, Australian shepherds, corgis) seem to have a natural instinct for the sport and do very well in competition.
 However, all breeds are encouraged to participate, as long as they are healthy and in good shape.

 Q. How old should my puppy be to do agility?